dvidelabs/flatcc/README.md

 Note that no tests will be built nor run with `FLATCC_RTONLY` enabled.
 It is highly recommended to at least run the `tests/monster_test` project on a new platform.

+### Custom Allocation

+Some target systems will not work with Posix `malloc`, `realloc`, `free` and C11 `aligned_alloc`.
+Or they might, but more allocation control is desired.
+The best approach is to use `flatcc_builder_custom_init` to provide a custom allocator and emitter object, but for simpler case or while piloting a new platform [flatcc_alloc.h](include/flatcc/flatcc_alloc.h) can be used to override runtime allocation functions. _Carefully_ read the comments in this file if doing so.
+There is a test case implementing a new emitter, and a custom allocator can be copied from the one embedded in the builder library source.

 ### Shared Libraries